akshay2000saxena/shopify-word-search/README.md

 2. `npm start` or `expo start` to start the server
 3. `a` or `i` to open the app on an android or an iOS emulator respectively

+(If you do not have android emulator installed, just install the expo app on your phone and scan the QR code generated on running expo start)

 ## Tasks
 - [X] Create an Android/iOS word search mobile app
 - [X] The word search should have a 10x10 grid